android-async-http/android-async-http/index.md

 Building from Source
 --------------------
-To build a `.jar` file from source, make a clone of the android-async-http github repository and run:
+To build a `.jar` file from source, first make a clone of the android-async-http github repository.
+You'll then need to copy the `local.properties.dist` file to `local.properties` and edit the `sdk.dir` setting to point to where you have the android sdk installed.
+You can then run:

 {% highlight bash %}
 ant package
 {% endhighlight %}

-This will generate a file named `android-async-http.jar`.
+This will generate a file named `android-async-http-version.jar`.

 Reporting Bugs or Feature Requests